Lesson's Seedeater

 Colors

-Males feature a black hood, back, and wings with white 'moustachial' patches and a white belly.
-Females are uniform olive-brown.
+Males have a black crown, back, and wings with a distinctive white moustachial streak and white underparts.
+Females are olive-brown or buffy-brown overall.

 Key Features

-- Solid black crown and forehead (no white stripe)
+- Solid black crown on males (no white stripe)

 When You’ll See Them